You can also study this course:

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.

 For everything you need to know about applying, check out our Application Guide.
 You can find useful information for each stage of your application journey – from before you even apply to what to do if you receive an offer, and everything in between.

 Why study this subject?

-A degree in Music Production and Business means that you can combine your love of music with sound business practice, opening up a world of opportunities for you.
+The Recorded Music sector offers a range of different roles in different environments for you to explore, opportunities in the UK music industry are plentiful.
+A degree in Music Production and Business means that you can combine your love of music with sound business practice, opening up a world of prospects for you.